-During your baby’s first year, you may experience frequent visits to the doctor’s office.
-Most of these doctor’s visits are routine physical checkup for the baby’s first year, which is scheduled once a week and then monthly as your baby starts growing older while some may have been just due to a random newborn thing which tends to go away on its own.
+During the baby’s first year, you may experience frequent visits to the doctor’s office.
+Most of these doctor’s visits are routine physical checkup for the baby’s first year, which is scheduled once a week and then monthly as your baby starts growing older while some may have been due to a random newborn thing which tends to go away on its own.
 However, in some health conditions, newborns need immediate medical care.

 Newborns transition from cozy and comfy womb to this world full of challenges when they are ready in most cases.
-Giving them time to adjust with a new environment their bodies may experience conditions that go away on their own.
+Giving them time to adjust to a new environment, their bodies may experience conditions that go away on their own.
 Minor cold, flu, diarrhea may take a day or two to get better.
 Call your doctor’s office and let on-call nurse guide you with some help until you get to see the provider.

 I am not a doctor or giving professional advice to any mom.
 I am just a mom who is trying to help other moms to be aware and not to be worried.

 Newborn health conditions that require immediate medical care

 Here are the medical conditions of newborns that need immediate evaluation by the doctor to find out what’s going on.

 Thrush is a condition when your newborn develops a white coating inside the mouth, which is the yeast that lives in the intestinal tract and responsible for diaper rashes as well.

 For many cases, thrush may go away on its own but you have to talk to your doctor to get a right evaluation for the nature and severity of thrush.

 Thrush tends to spread and keep coming back, thus, your health care provider can decide to see what treatment to choose.